infernocadet/comp2123/Assignments/assignment-1.md

 *b) Argue the correctness of your algorithm.*

 We can use loop invariants to argue the correctness of the two-pointer algorithm.
-A loop invariant is a condition which holds true before and after each iteration of the loop.

 We want to check that, before and after each iteration of the loop:
 1. All pairs $(i', j')$, where $0 <= i' < i$ and $j < j' <= len(B) - 1$ have been considered, and that if those pairs summed to a value greater than or equal to $m$, that they have been counted.